tichzvidzayi/PointOfSale/README.md

 ## Overview

 The Point of Sales (POS) application is designed to handle key aspects such as user authentication, product management, upsell product management, and sales transactions.
-This application demonstrates good code organization, security, and scalability practices.

 ## Features